-Just 10 to 20 minutes of quiet reflection may bring relief from chronic stress, as well as increase your tolerance to it.
+Just 10 to 20 minutes of quiet reflection may relieve your stress and increase your tolerance for chronic stress.
 Listen to music, relax, and try to think of pleasant things or nothing at all.
-If you feel your muscles tense during your day, take a minibreak.
+If you feel your muscles tense during the day, take a minibreak.
 Breathe deeply, inhale, pause for a second and then slowly exhale.

-Exercise can help keep depression and anxiety at bay.
+Exercise can help keep depression and anxiety away.
 Exercising about 30 minutes a day can benefit your body and mind.

 A diet rich in fruits, vegetables and whole grains can give you more energy to keep stress under control.
 Caffeine may give you a jolt of energy, but it will wear off quickly.

 Aim to get plenty of sleep each night, which can help you deal with stress.
 Most people need about seven to nine hours of sleep each night.

 Rather than looking for ways to squeeze more activities into the day, find ways to cut back.
 Remember, it's OK to say no to new requests or commitments.
 When you say no to a new commitment, you're honoring your existing obligations and ensuring that you'll be able to devote high-quality time to them.

 Anticipate challenges.
 Whether it's preparing for a project at work, planning a family gathering or handling a sick child, being prepared can help you face stressful situations with confidence.
 If necessary, set aside extra time to relax.
 If you have many tasks that need to get completed, make a to-do list and determine which tasks are most important.